michelcrypt4d4mus/clown_sort/README.md

 ### Example Output
 ![](doc/output_example.png)

+# Credit Where It's Due
+The name `clown_sort` was suggested by [ParrotCapital](http://twitter.com/ParrotCapital) and while the tool can work on any kind of screenshot it was too good not to use.

 [^1]: Perhaps notable that the "reporter" in question for years maintained a private list of the blockchain addresses of Sam Bankman-Fried's various scams as part of his commitment to "unrivaled transparency".